 Adverse impact on small businesses

 Small businesses in California will likely be hit harder by the compliance costs than larger enterprises for several reasons, the report warns.
-For one, large technology firms with the European Union’s General Data Protection Regulation (GDPR) compliance requirements already installed will face lower costs to become compliant with the CCPA.
+For one, large technology firms with the European Union’s General Data Protection Regulation (GDPR) compliance requirements already installed faced lower costs to become compliant with the CCPA.
 For another reason, “large companies are better suited to absorb up-front compliance costs” thanks to in-house regulatory resources, the report states, while smaller competitors will struggle to interpret and implement the regulations as well as meet associated costs.

 “Nearly 99 percent of California businesses have fewer than 500 employees,” the SRIA points out.
 The competitive disadvantage for small firms will only exist in the short term, however, the report predicts, as a new market for third-party service providers of compliance solutions will emerge.